Nine Good Reasons for Studying and Learning a Foreign Language

 Studying and Learning Foreign Languages

-I have studied and learned to different degrees of proficiency several foreign languages.
+I have studied and learned to different degrees of proficiency in several foreign languages.
 After taking Latin, Spanish, German, and French in high school and college, I continued my foreign language study by learning Chinese Mandarin during military service.
 When I was almost 60, I also studied and learned the Thai language.

 In high school, I enrolled in Latin and Spanish to fulfill a foreign language requirement for a college prep track of study.
 I took German and French as a requirement for doing planned future graduate research in the field of chemistry.
 During the Navy, I learned Chinese Mandarin only because the Navy determined that I had an aptitude for learning languages.

 After reflecting on my lifetime of foreign language study, and particularly my past career in using Chinese Mandarin with the federal government, I have come up with nine good reasons for anyone to study and learn a foreign language.

 Communication with Loved Ones and Friends

 Many people learn how to speak and read a foreign language for communication with loved ones and friends.
 After marrying a Taiwanese and living in Taiwan in the 1970s, I quickly learned how to speak Taiwanese to facilitate communication with my wife, her relatives, and our neighbors.
 I have also used spoken and written Chinese Mandarin to keep in touch with friends from Taiwan and China.

 Foreign Travel and Survival